-This cinnamon tomato chicken stew is a dish I always loved.
-It comes from Greece and it is also known as Kota Kapama.
+This is one of these recipes that I always loved.
+It comes from Greece and it is also known as Kota Kapama, chicken stewed in garlic and cinnamon.
 The hidden ingredient in the tasty sauce is cinnamon and it makes chicken taste like a party.

 Whether you’re making this recipe with beef, chicken, pork, or lamb, a touch of cinnamon intensifies the savory aroma and adds a subtle richness to the meat.
 It won’t taste like cinnamon, but it will add a layer of flavor to the dish that will have your guests wondering what your secret ingredient is.

-If you prefer, serve it with a good crusty bread, like this easy to make no knead bread.
+If you prefer to skip the rice or pasta, but prefer bread, serve it with a good crusty one, like this easy to make no knead bread.
 It is to die for, especially when you dip that bread into the sauce!
 Yum!

 The Bossy Kitchen Group on Facebook is a community of people who share the passion for cooking and baking and where everyone is welcome to share ideas, tips and culinary experiences.
 Click HERE if you would like to join!